 - 1. Measurement of 10Dq by spectrophotometric method - 2.
-Models of potential energy surfaces - 3.
-Conductometric titration of (i) strong acid vs. strong base, (ii) weak acid vs. strong base - 4.
+Models of potential energy surfaces - 3. pH metric titration of (i) strong acid vs. strong base, (ii) weak acid vs. strong base - 4.
 Determination of cell constant and conductance of solutions - 5.
 Potentiometry determination of redox potentials and emfs - 6.
 Determination of Strength of an acid in Pb-Acid battery - 7.
 Preparation of a polymer - 8.
-Verify Lambert-Beer's law - 9.
-Thin layer chromatography - 10.
-Identification of simple organic compounds by IR and NMR - 11.
-HPLC method in separation of gaseous and liquid mixtures - 12.
-Estimation of Ferrous Iron by Dichrometry.
+Determination of viscosity of polymer solution using survismeter - 9.
+Verify Lambert-Beer's law - 10.
+Thin layer chromatography - 11.
+Identification of simple organic compounds by IR and NMR - 12.
+HPLC method in separation of gaseous and liquid mixtures - 13.
+Preparation of nanomaterials - 14.
+Adsorption of acetic acid by charcoal